 Here’s an inside guide to the best beaches in Madagascar.

-The Best Beaches of Madagascar
+The Best Beaches in Madagascar

 Tsarabanjina Island

-Want to know which I think is the best beach in Madagascar?
 My absolute favourite is Tsarabanjina Island.
-It lies just 40 km or so west of Nosy Be in the Nosy Mitsio archipelago and can only be reached by boat.
+The tropical island lies just 40 km or so west of Nosy Be in the Nosy Mitsio archipelago and can only be reached by boat.

 There’s just one place to stay on the island: the cool, calm and mellow Tsarabanjina from Constance Hotels.